Topics on this page

 Apply recommended rules

-Open the policy to which you want to assign the rules, and then complete the rule assignments, as described in Manage the recommendation scan results.
+- Open the policy that you want to assign the rules to and complete the rule assignments (see Manually assign rules).

 Check Intrusion Prevention events